 - Points charged upfront: 1 to 4

-These loans make mathematical sense in a small set of scenarios.
-If you are buying a distressed property at a significant discount, completing a fast renovation, and selling or refinancing quickly, the high carrying cost can be absorbed within the deal profit.
+These loans make sense in a narrow set of scenarios.
+If you are buying a distressed property at a steep discount, completing a fast renovation, and selling or refinancing quickly, the high carrying cost fits within the deal profit.
 If the timeline extends or the renovation costs overrun, the math falls apart quickly.

 Hard money lending is not a starting point for most beginners.
-But you will encounter the term frequently, and understanding when it is and is not appropriate prevents you from being pushed into an expensive loan by an overeager lender.
+But you will encounter the term often, and understanding when it is and is not appropriate protects you from being pushed into an expensive loan by an overeager lender.

 You Have More Options Than You Think — Here Is Where to Start

-Understanding how to start real estate investing with little money comes down to one core insight: the strategy you need depends on your current resources, not an idealised version of them.
+Choosing the right strategy comes down to one insight: match it to your current resources, not an idealized version of them.

 If you have $10, REITs are accessible today.
-If you have $5,000 to $10,000 and a credit score above 580, house hacking with an FHA loan is a legitimate path to your first property.
-If you have time and negotiation skills but limited capital, wholesaling or a joint venture structure may be your most practical first step.
+If you have $5,000 to $10,000 and a credit score above 580, house hacking with an FHA loan is a practical path to your first property.
+If you have time and negotiation skills but limited capital, wholesaling or a joint venture structure may be your most realistic first step.

-The investors who move forward are not the ones who wait for perfect conditions.
-They are the ones who honestly assess what they have, pick the strategy that fits, build their knowledge, and take a single concrete action this week.
+The investors who move forward are the ones who assess what they have, pick the strategy that fits, and act.

 Your next step does not have to be large.
-Open a REIT account with $50.
+Open a brokerage account with $50.
 Attend a local REIA meeting.
-Run the numbers on a duplex in your area using the cap rate formula above.
-Pick one action and do it before the week ends.
+Run the numbers on a duplex in your area.
+Pick one action and do it this week.